Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/adaptation.md

 Plots of the concentration of phosphorylated CheY over time (in seconds) for different growth rates *k* of ligand concentration.
 The larger the value of *k*, the steeper the initial drop in the concentration of phosphorylated CheY, and the faster that methylation returns the concentration of phosphorylated CheY to equilibrium.
 The same equilibrium is obtained regardless of the value of *k*.
 {: style="font-size: medium;"}

-More importantly, the above figure further illustrates the *robustness* of bacterial chemotaxis to the rate of growth in ligand concentration.
+The above figure further illustrates the *robustness* of bacterial chemotaxis to the rate of growth in ligand concentration.
 Whether the growth of the attractant is slow or fast, methylation will always bring the cell back to the same equilibrium concentration of phosphorylated CheY and therefore the same background tumbling frequency.

 ## From changing tumbling frequencies to an exploration algorithm